 Metric 3: Degrees Conferred by Degrees Offered

-Between FY 2018 and FY 2021, South Georgia State College (SGSC) experienced a steady increase in degrees conferred and held strong, even increasing the number of degrees conferred in FY 2021 during the emergence of the coronavirus pandemic.
-Unfortunately, FY 2022 was further impacted by the ongoing pandemic that significantly disrupted American society and higher education.
+South Georgia State College (SGSC) experienced a steady increase in degrees conferred and held strong, even increasing the number of degrees conferred in FY 2021 during the emergence of the coronavirus pandemic.
+Unfortunately, beginning in FY 2022, degrees awarded began to decline due largely to the pandemic severely disrupting American society and higher education.
 For SGSC students, several factors contributed to their delayed time-to-degree, including changes to financial aid, the need to get jobs — even low-skill, low-paying jobs — to support their families amid the ongoing pandemic, caring for others whose care arrangements had been disrupted, and other reasons related to the pandemic.

 SGSC has invested in the support structures needed to help its students maintain steady and effective progress toward their degrees.
 The two SGSC campuses have academic success tutoring centers, STEM centers, writing centers, and 24/7 tutoring availability through tutor.com.
-In addition, there is a student success program for residential students on the Douglas Campus (there are no residence halls on the Waycross Campus).
+In addition, there is a student success program for residential students on the Douglas Campus (to residence halls on the Waycross Campus).

 |Source: USG ADC Census; USG Degrees Conferred Reports - https://www.usg.edu/research/usgbythenumbers|